-Adams Farm Beef Recall Information
+Adams Farm E. Coli Recall

-“The products subject to the recall bear establishment number EST. 5497 inside the USDA mark of inspection and have lot numbers:
+“The products subject to recall bear establishment number EST. 5497 inside the USDA mark of inspection and have lot numbers:

-Recalled Beef Linked To E. Coli Outbreak
+Adams Farm E. Coli Outbreak

-If you have been sickened in an E. coli food poisoning outbreak and you would like to learn more about your legal rights, please contact the our firm at 1-877-934-6274.
+The Weinberg Law Firm is currently assisting victims of food poisoning outbreaks nationwide.
+We are ready to help you to.
+If you have been sickened in the Adams Farm E. coli outbreak, and you would like to learn more about your leagal rights, please call our firm toll free at 1-877-934-6274.
 Our phones are answered 24/7.